iotaledger/documentation/getting-started/1.2/introduction/about-iota.md

 - Use the network as a source of truth for data
 - Transfer value in IOTA tokens
-- Simply and seamlessly manage your tokens
+- Simply, seamlessly, and securely manage your tokens

 ![IOTA benefits](../images/iota-benefits.png)